ucsdlib/mapathon2023/README.md

 # Map-a-thon Toolkit #
 ## What to do before the Map-a-thon
 **Accounts**
 * Get an [OpenStreet Map (OSM) account](https://www.openstreetmap.org/user/new).
-YOu can link this account to your HOTOSM account.
+You can link this account to your HOTOSM account.
 * Get an [HOTOSM account](https://tasks.hotosm.org/login).
 You will use to participate in the Mapathon by contributing to humanitarian mapping projects.

 **Tutorials and Guides**